 The Summer School is open to science and engineering university students and graduates from ESA Member, Associate and Cooperating States*.

-Applicants need to be citizens of one of these states to be eligible for financial support by the relevant national sponsoring agencies, universities and EuroPlanet.
+Applicants need to be citizens of one of these states to be eligible for financial support by the relevant national sponsoring agencies and universities.